getnamingo/registry/README.md

 We are actively looking for help and contributors to make Namingo even better!
 Whether you're a developer, designer, or just someone with great ideas, we would love to have you on board.
 Check out our issues or feel free to reach out to us directly.

+## Features

+Namingo is equipped with a comprehensive suite of features to meet the diverse needs of modern domain registries:

+- **ICANN Compliant**: Robust support for both ccTLDs and gTLDs in line with ICANN requirements.

+- **EPP Server**: Enables secure and robust communication for domain registration and management.

+- **WHOIS Service**: Offers both port 43 access and web access, ensuring transparency in domain information retrieval.

+- **RDAP Server**: Next-generation registration data access protocol server to provide public access to domain data.

+- **Control Panel**: Intuitive interface for streamlined domain management and administration.

+- **DAS Server**: Efficient Domain Availability Service to quickly check domain availability.

+- **API Integration**: Control panel integrated with a powerful API, facilitating direct access to the registry database.

+- **Automation Scripts**: Ensures the continuous and smooth operation of the registry by performing routine checks and operations.

 ## Installation Instructions

 The installation instructions have been moved to a separate file to keep things organized.
 For detailed installation steps, please refer to [INSTALL.md](INSTALL.md).